renan-alm/github-training-actions/hol/05-My-first-js-action.md

 ## Tasks / Challenges

+### Preparation:
+- Fork or create a new repository using the template [js-action-demo](https://github.com/renan-alm/js-action-demo)
-0. Call the Action in an existing workflow
+- Call the Action in an existing workflow.

+### Tasks:

 1. Environment Variables - Challenge Modify `index.js` and `action.yml` to:
     - Add support for environment variables